Leisure, Entertainment & Performing Arts

 New stadia, theatres, concert halls

-The interior acoustics are also of paramount importance so that the public crowd enjoy the event to its full potential.
-ANC member companies can assist with the design of stadia, theatres and concert halls so that the noise breakout is minimised and the acoustic enjoyment of the crowd is preserved!
+The interior acoustics are also of paramount importance so that the audience enjoy the event to its full potential.
+ANC member companies can assist with the design of stadia, theatres and concert halls so that the noise breakout is minimised and the acoustic enjoyment is preserved!